Benardi/movielens_analysis/README.md

 - `userId`: The id of the user
 - `rating`: The rating give by the user
 - `timestamp`: The timestamp of the rating made by the user
+- `xx_century`: Whether the movie is from the XX century, otherwise it's from the XXI century

 ## Dependencies